 Try on outfits beforehand.

 If you hate hats, why force yourself in one for your holiday card?
-Similarly, if your daughter refuses to wear any type of hair bow, why make her grumpy while on set for your photo shoot?
+Similarly, if your child refuses to wear any type of hair accessory, why make them grumpy while on set for your photo shoot?
 Be yourself and be comfortable – it’ll show in your photos!

 Embrace the weather.

 Don’t forget about Mother Nature during your photo shoot.
 If it’s taking place in early October and the fall temperatures haven’t *quite* shown up yet, don’t bundle up so much that you’re sweating the entire photo shoot.
 Conversely, if your shoot is taking place during snowfall, don’t risk frostbite to showcase one particular outfit.

 Leave the uniforms to the private schools.
 Instead of opting for 100% matching exactly, pick a theme of complementary colors, like certain neutrals.